Naples New Horizons Band

 About the New Horizons Music idea…

-About Naples New Horizons Music…
+About OUR Naples New Horizons Program…

 Our Naples New Horizons Band began in 2002.
 The group was founded by Eric Ernst (Roy Ernst's older brother) at Imperial Wilderness RV Resort in East Naples.
-Eric had incredible energy and knocked on neighbor's doors until he had enough players to form a band.
-Cadence Music (Ft.
-Myers) assisted in getting instruments for the players.
-They began by having the band do "group lessons" from the Essential Elements band instruction series.
+Eric had incredible energy and knocked on neighbor's doors until he had about a dozen players, enough to start a band.

 Ken was pleased to spend twenty seasons as the band's music director.
 Then, in the fall of 2024, a new era began with John Salminen as the band's 2nd Music Director!
 The band has been featured in the Naples Daily News, as well as a short feature on WGCU television.